MANSFIELD TOWN

 Sub

-Reddington 7 for Barrett (45) - Excellent, back to his best
+Reddington 7 for Barrett (45) - Good return to the side in the second half

-Bradley 6 for Corden (75) - Not too much chance to shine
+Bradley 6 for Corden (75) - Little opportunity to make an impression

 Subs Not Used: White, Jervis, Bingham